macleen/JS-LightWeight/README.md

 ---------------------------------------------------------

-Async delay usage: ( to eb used mainly with the async pipes)
+Async delay usage: ( to be used mainly with the async pipes)

     var wait = l.async_delay( milli_seonds ); // returns a closure with milli_seconds as param
     var delayed_task = wait( task ); // task can be an object, a function or any other data type